-The Academy utilizes two kinds of funds:
+The Academy utilizes one kind of fund:

-- Governmental funds: Most of the Academy's basic services are included in governmental funds, which generally focus on (1) how cash and other financial assets that can readily be converted to cash flow in and out and (2) the balances left at year-end that are available for spending.
+• Governmental funds: Most of the Academy's basic services are included in governmental funds, which generally focus on (1) how cash and other financial assets that can readily be converted to cash flow in and out and (2) the balances left at year-end that are available for spending.
 Consequently, the governmental funds statements provide a detailed short-term view that helps the reader determine whether there are more or fewer financial resources that can be spent in the near future to finance the Academy's programs.
-Because this information does not encompass the additional long-term focus of the academy-wide statements, additional information following the governmental funds' statements explain the relationship (or differences) between them. - Fiduciary funds: The Academy is the trustee, or fiduciary, for assets that belong to others, such as Student Activities Funds.
-The Academy is responsible for ensuring that the assets reported in these funds are used only for their intended purposes and by those to whom the assets belong.
-The Academy excludes these activities from the academy-wide financial statements because it cannot use these assets to finance its operations.
+Because this information does not encompass the additional long-term focus of the academy-wide statements, additional information following the governmental funds' statements explain the relationship (or differences) between them.